Betsy Shannon, Shining On, 2018. Beaded quilt,15,000 beads, 200 hours.

 Events

-Join us for a series of community events celebrating the life and legacy of Prince Rogers Nelson.
+The People's Museum for Prince curated a program of community events celebrating the life and legacy of Prince Rogers Nelson in Minneapolis throughout June 2026, across 3 venues.

 Sunday June 21, 2-5pm.
 Community Day: Prince's North Minneapolis